 If you want to stay away from gambling then this is the option for you!
 It's a “no-gaming” and “no-smoking” hotel with a Sky bar with sunset views, fitness center and 2 pools.

 If you are traveling with friends and are looking to rent a house within walking distance of the Strip this one has great reviews and can sleep up to 8 people.
 The price works out at around $140 a night.

 Don't forget travel insurance

 No matter how well you plan your trip to Vegas, there's always something that can happen that's beyond your control.
-A reservation can get canceled, you can get sick or you can drop and break that new camera.
+A reservation can be canceled, you can be sick or you can drop and break that expensive camera.
 In all of these cases, good travel insurance has you covered.

 I've had ongoing travel insurance ever since I started traveling to make sure I'm covered for every trip I go on but if you travel just a few times a year, you can get insured for each trip separately too.